Justintime50/dad-node/README.md

 </div>

 DAD is the perfect companion to quickly bootstrap address data in your application.
 DAD provides real addresses from all over the world with a consistent data structure so you can spend less time looking up addresses and address rules and more time coding.
-Rigorously tested with 2000+ tests, rest easy knowing your address data is uniform, present, and rock solid, all while being incredibly performant when retrieving records.
+Rigorously tested with 2000+ tests, rest easy knowing your address data is uniform, accurate, and performant.

 ## Install